Account

 3. Sign it - Optional or not, witnesses/notarization are a best practice

 This route, in most cases, would be notably less expensive than meeting and hiring your average lawyer.
 If necessary, you may fill out this Medical PoA on behalf of your spouse or another relative, and then help them sign it after you've drafted it.
 Keep in mind that for this document to be accepted as valid, the principal must be mentally competent at the time of signing.
 In the event that the principal is already unable to make their own decisions, a conservatorship could be required.
-When facing such a scenario, it would be important for you to speak with a lawyer .
+When facing such a scenario, it would be important for you to speak with an Legal Pro.

 • Who should have a Power of Attorney for healthcare in Mississippi?